 Getting prenatal care early in pregnancy will help make sure that the mother is as healthy as possible during the pregnancy.

-Smoking, alcohol, and other illicit drugs can interfere with the baby's growth.
+Smoking, alcohol, and other recreational drugs can interfere with the baby's growth.
 Avoiding these substances may help prevent placental insufficiency and other pregnancy complications.

 Placental dysfunction; Uteroplacental vascular insufficiency; Oligohydramnios